Magic Kingdom One Day Plan — How to See Everything

 Table Service or Quick Service, this is where you get to really start your evening off with something memorable.
 We usually end up doing a Quick Service meal…but it really is about the cuisine options that your family would like to try.

-Cinderella’s Royal Table, Skipper Canteen (Jungle Cruise themed), or Crystal Palace…all are great options.
+Skipper Canteen or Crystal Palace are solid options.
 Probably want to avoid locations like Tony’s Town Square or The Plaza Restaurant, but that’s because you can do better!

 FIREWORKS